lllyasviel/style2paints/README.md

 ![as2](https://raw.githubusercontent.com/lrisviel/markdown/master/github/as2.jpg?t=1)

 Then, you see that color anchors will **NOT** directly influence the final color.
 We only use color anchor to suggest the neural network to **create a color atmosphere**.
-In the image above, I put two pink color anchors on the wings and one color anchor on the shose, but these objects are still white in final results.
+In the image above, I put two pink color anchors on the wings and one color anchor on the shoes, but these objects are still white in final results.
 Here is an example:

 ![ane](https://raw.githubusercontent.com/lrisviel/markdown/master/github/ane.jpg?t=y)